nearform/react-patterns-workshop/slides.md

 - In controlled components, React manages the form data
 - This is not always desirable or possible (e.g. for file input data)
 - Instead, we can create uncontrolled components
-- The form's data is then managed by the DOM and can be accessed using `refs`
+- The form's data is then managed by the DOM and can be accessed using React [refs](https://reactjs.org/docs/refs-and-the-dom.html)

 </div>